AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Strong customer service and claims process

-USAA is a financial services company that caters to current and former military members and their families.
+USAA is a financial services company that caters only to current and former military members and their families.
 And although it’s only available to military families, USAA is still the fifth-largest provider of auto insurance in the country in terms of premiums written.

 ProsWho It's Best For